-2 The NEPA regulations define "tiering" as referring to "the coverage of general matters in broader environmental impact statements (such as national program or policy statements) with subsequent narrower statements or environmental analyses (such as regional or basinwide program statements or ultimately site-specific statements) incorporating by reference the general discussions and concentrating solely on the issues specific to the statement subsequently prepared."
+&lt;sup>2 The NEPA regulations define "tiering" as referring to "the coverage of general matters in broader environmental impact statements (such as national program or policy statements) with subsequent narrower statements or environmental analyses (such as regional or basinwide program statements or ultimately site-specific statements) incorporating by reference the general discussions and concentrating solely on the issues specific to the statement subsequently prepared."
 40 C.F.R. §1508.28.

-3 The NEPA regulations state the following regarding "incorporation by reference": "Agencies shall incorporate material into an environmental impact statement by reference when the effect will be to cut down on bulk without impeding agency and public review of the action.
+&lt;sup>3 The NEPA regulations state the following regarding "incorporation by reference": "Agencies shall incorporate material into an environmental impact statement by reference when the effect will be to cut down on bulk without impeding agency and public review of the action.
 The incorporated material shall be cited in the statement and its content briefly described.
 No material may be incorporated by reference unless it is reasonably available for inspection by potentially interested persons within the time allowed for comment.
 Material based on proprietary data which is itself not available for review and comment shall not be incorporated by reference."
 40 C.F.R. §1502.21.

-Consistent with federal laws, the Federal Trustees are continuing to evaluate the Preferred Alternative identified in this Draft RP/EA for compliance with other applicable laws, including those listed in the Appendix.
+included in the Selected Alternative in this Final RP/EA for compliance with other applicable laws, including those listed in the Appendix.